 The student is to follow the steps listed below when making an appeal.
 The first step should resolve most problems.
-Those that cannot be resolved at that level may be appealed to the next.
-All appeals may be carried to the President of the College if the appeal process outlined below does not resolve the issue.
+Any issue that cannot be resolved at that level may be appealed to the next.
+Any appeal may be carried to the President of the University if the appeal process outlined below does not resolve the issue.

 ACADEMIC: For all appeals concerning changes in a student's classroom status or program that deviate from normal procedures, contact the local DCP Director, discuss the situation, and obtain a petition for a change if it is felt necessary.
-Submit the petition to the Registrar for consideration by the Academic Committee.
+Submit the petition to the DCP Director for consideration by the DCP Academic Committee.